 If you have debt, it's really important to understand that you are not alone.
 If you are struggling to keep up with your monthly bills, it may be a sign that you have too much debt.
 Without good budgeting and spending decisions, credit card and other debt can quickly get out of control.

-If your debt has started to become overwhelming, there are ways to get help to achieve financial stability.
+If your debt has started to become overwhelming, there are ways to deal with debt and achieve financial stability.
 It's important to choose the option that works best for you, but more importantly, to understand how all of the options work before you choose one.
 It is also incredibly important that you communicate with all of your creditors.
 Make sure you explain your situation and don't commit to something if it isn't realistic.

 Dealing with Debt on Your Own